Is your email click-through rate lower than you’d like?

 Instead, replace them with words like ‘Get’ or ‘Learn’ that imply a benefit.

-that human beings are far more driven by avoiding loss than they are by achieving gain.
+Studies have shown that human beings are far more driven by avoiding loss than they are by achieving gain.

 So when creating CTA buttons for your email marketing campaigns, use first person possessive determiners such as ‘my’ to give people ownership of the offer and trigger that sense of motivation that comes from avoiding loss.